nspcc-dev/neo-go/docs/node-configuration.md

   Type: leveldb
   LevelDBOptions:
     DataDirectoryPath: /chains/privnet
+    ReadOnly: false
   BoltDBOptions:
     FilePath: ./chains/privnet.bolt
+    ReadOnly: false
 ```
 where:
 - `Type` is the database type (string value).
 Supported types: `levelDB` and
   `boltDB`.
 - `LevelDBOptions` are settings for LevelDB.
+Includes the DB files path and ReadOnly mode toggle.
+  If ReadOnly mode is on, then an error will be returned on attempt to connect to unexisting or empty
+  database.
+Database doesn't allow changes in this mode, a warning will be logged on DB persist attempts.
 - `BoltDBOptions` configures BoltDB.
+Includes the DB files path and ReadOnly mode toggle.
+If ReadOnly
+  mode is on, then an error will be returned on attempt to connect with unexisting or empty database.
+  Database doesn't allow changes in this mode, a warning will be logged on DB persist attempts.

 Only options for the specified database type will be used.